aksdhanju/calendar-booking-system/README.md

 ## 🚀 Features

-- Set up availability rules for each day of the week
+- Set up availability rules for each day of the week(configurable)
 - Search available 60-minute time slots on a given day
 - Book appointments from available slots
 - Prevent double-booking
-- View upcoming appointments
+- View upcoming appointments for an owner

 ---